-12. The Account and Audit Regulations 2006 require that the relevant body shall conduct a review at least once a year of the effectiveness of its governance framework and the findings of the review shall be considered by a committee of the relevant body.
+12. The Account and Audit Regulations 2011 require that the relevant body shall conduct a review at least once a year of the effectiveness of its system of internal control and the findings of the review shall be considered by a committee of the relevant body.
 Following that consideration, they shall approve an AGS, prepared in accordance with proper practices.
+CIPFA have provided guidance to the effect an Annual Governance Statement will incorporate the review of internal control.